sybrew/the-seo-framework/readme.txt

 * **Improved:**
 	* The SEO query detection now faults when detecting AJAX, WordPress cron, a JSON, or REST request.
 		* This mitigates some issues where plugins try to parse data from WordPress using query-reliant functions (like `wp_get_document_title()`), and then filtering those because the query cannot be resolved (like Events Calendar does for `document_title_parts`), and then strip the parts, instead of just fetching data internally... which all makes no sense.
+	* Updated the Sitelinks Searchbox Schema.org output to be more in line with Schema.org (from Google's old "implied" to "implicit" recommendations).
+This change offers more widespread support for other platforms.
 * **Changed:**
 	* Robots' copyright setting for `max-image-preview` now defaults to `large`, from `standard`, matching WordPress's default.
 		* This affects new sites only.